-The software also has custom albums and adjustable view modes which you can use to quickly find photos and videos from your library.
+The software also has custom albums and adjustable view modes which you can use to find photos and videos from your library quickly.

-- Facial Recognition: The photo manager can detect faces to make it easier for you to find a particular person.
+- Facial Recognition: The photo manager can detect faces to make finding a particular person easier.

-- Wireless Import: Use wi-fi to upload photos and videos to Magix’s dashboard directly from your phone.
+- Wireless Import: Magix Photo Manager uses wi-fi to upload photos and videos to Magix’s dashboard directly from your phone and organize photos.

 - Cloud Import: Import pictures directly from cloud storage services which makes it easy to merge local photo libraries with other images already in the cloud.